 Do you want to be seen as a racist or nazi?
 Well, I do not think so.
 You want to be a consistent brand.
 So, you need to go through multiple revisions before releasing your ad.
 If you see one sense in your video or poster, people may see something different.
 Unnerving someone may not even be your intent, but it’s totally your fault if you did not pay attention to every possible scenario or reaction.

 You may use some proofing tools like Approval Studio to avoid mistakes and gather feedback efficiently.
 Thus, you will not be trapped in such situations as Dove or JCPenney.
 Approval Studio will keep you away from such situations and let you keep track of everything happening around the project.
-It is complicated to build a company’s image for years but appears to be so easy to ruin it in seconds.
+It is complicated to build a company’s image for years, but it appears to be so easy to ruin it in seconds.

 Keep track of events going on in the world